ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/collections.md

 - `String` owns its heap-allocated data, whereas `&str` is a borrowed reference to some string data (without ownership);

-- `String` is actually implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions, and capabilities.
+- `String` is actually implemented as a wrapper around a vector of bytes, namely a wrapper over `Vec<u8>`, with some extra guarantees, restrictions, and capabilities.

 `String` is ideal for situations where you need to own and mutate string data at runtime.